Mitigating the Impact of Noisy Edges on Graph-Based Algorithms via Adversarial Robustness Evaluation

 \section{Experiment}

-In this section, we apply the proposed method to standard $k$-NN graph and use unnormalized spectral clustering to demonstrate its effectiveness.
-We assess the efficacy of our proposed approach by evaluating its ability to minimize the adverse effects of noise on the quality of solutions, as well as its capacity to increase the operational efficiency of the algorithms.
-Experiments are performed using MATLAB running on Laptop.
+In this section, we apply the proposed method to k-NN graph and use unnormalized spectral clustering to demonstrate its effectiveness.
+We assess the efficacy of our proposed approach by evaluating its ability to improve solution quality, as well as its capacity to increase the operational efficiency of the algorithm.